toolbox-team/reddit-moderator-toolbox/CONTRIBUTING.md

 - `extension/data/tbcore.js`: TBCore is one of the core blocks on which toolbox is build.
 It contains a lot of information about the state of toolbox and reddit.
 - `extension/data/background/`: Contains extension background scripts
 - `extension/data/images/`: Images used by toolbox.
-- `extension/data/libs/`: Contains javascript libraries used by toolbox
 - `extension/data/modules/`: Contains the individual toolbox modules.
 - `extension/data/styles/`: Contains all CSS